 Her radio essays aired on the WBEZ-FM program "Eight Forty-Eight," and she was a yoga columnist for Conscious Choice magazine and a vegetarian food columnist for The Local Palate.
 She was also a music columnist for the Windy City Times.

 Kali Om is has been teaching yoga since 1998 and is a disciple of Sri Dharma Mittra.
 A former profess or of yogic studies at DePaul University, she is author of the 2018 book, Beyond the Mat: Don't Just Do Yoga - Live It.

 A former triathlete, she began studying yoga after her mother died and believes that regular practice can help people weather rough patches with dignity and grace - and keep them grounded when things are going well.

 She completed 200- 500 and 800-hour trainings with Sri Dharma Mittra, who gave her the name Kali Om.
 She is the senior teacher of Dharma Yoga in Chicago and is certified beyond the highest (ERYT-500) level.

-Kali also made five trips to Mysuru, India to study with Pattahi Jois at the Ashtanga Yoga Research Institute.
+Kali also made five trips to Mysuru, India to study with the Jois family at the Ashtanga Yoga Research Institute.
 She has also completed teacher trainings with Suddha Weixler and Manju Jois.